 Our SG&A expenses are predominantly comprised of corporate functions, and include employee salary and benefits, marketing, professional and legal fees, travel, and other expenses related to the corporate infrastructure required to support our business.
-SG&A costs also include the Company's initial public offering costs and other expenses associated with establishing and enhancing support functions and information systems that have historically been provided to Stelco by USS, such as costs related to implementing our new cloud-based Enterprise Resource Planning (ERP) system, which is expected to be completed by the end of 2018.
+SG&A costs also include expenses associated with establishing and enhancing support functions and information systems that have historically been provided to Stelco by USS, such as costs related to implementing our new cloud-based Enterprise Resource Planning (ERP) system, which is expected to be completed by the end of 2018.

-(millions of Canadian dollars)
+(millions of Canadian dollars) Three mon Jun ths ended e 30, 2018 Six months ended June 30, 2018

-Three months ended March 31, 2018
+ERP \$ 6 \$ 10

-ERP \$ 4
+Employee salary and benefits expense 4 8

-Employee (active) salary and benefits expense 4
+Professional, consulting and legal fees 2 5

-Professional, consulting and legal fees 3
+Management fees 1 2

-Management fees 1
+Other 2 2

-\$ 12
+\$ 15 \$ 27